gvwilson/thirdbit/_posts/2024/2024-02-18-our-process.md

 This meeting is where the VP of Engineering updates us all on things we might otherwise miss
 (both organizationally and technically).
+We also host guest speakers from other teams in the company so that we can can keep abreast of what they're doing, have AMA (ask me anything) meetings with senior management, or do a deep dive into new tools or processes we might want to adopt.

 -   Summary: Biweekly team sync to discuss company and/or engineering news
 -   Key Questions: